Washington Institute 2025 — Speakers and Panelists

 President and CEO, The Leadership Conference on Civil and Human Rights and The Leadership Conference Education Fund

-Maya Wiley is President and CEO of The Leadership Conference on Civil and Human Rights and the The Leadership Conference Education Fund.
+Maya Wiley is President and CEO of The Leadership Conference on Civil and Human Rights and The Leadership Conference Education Fund.
 She is a nationally respected civil rights attorney and activist who has dedicated her life to the fights for justice, equality, and fairness.

 While serving as the first Black woman counsel to the mayor of New York City, Maya helped deliver on civil and immigrant rights.
 During her tenure, the city also saw an expansion of minority/women-owned business enterprises contracts.
 Following her time at City Hall, Maya moved to academia as a faculty member and senior vice president for social justice at the New School University.
 As chair of the New York City Civilian Complaint Review Board (CCRB), she led the release of the “hold” on proceedings against Daniel Pantaleo whose illegal chokehold killed Eric Garner.
 That move led to the CCRB’s successful administrative prosecution of Pantaleo that resulted in his firing.